HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/integration/rendering_business_card_person_tag.md

 ## Hovering over a person link

 Hovering over an active (underlined) name using the semantic person tag displays a Business Card with a quick overview of the user's profile information without needing to navigate to another page.
-For more information, refer to the [semantic person tag documentation](../../../../extend_dx/portlets_development/collaborative_services_api_person_tag/index.md).
+For more information, refer to the [Collaborative Services API and the person tag](../../../../extend_dx/portlets_development/collaborative_services_api_person_tag/index.md) page.

 The hover-over functionality is not automatically triggered if names are displayed outside the semantic person tag context.
 Practitioners must integrate web components into their presentation templates to enable this functionality.